-Medication can help to control ADHD symptoms that interrupt daily life, but it can be difficult to tell whether it is working.
-When symptoms of ADHD start to ease, it is often not obvious.
+Medication can help manage ADHD symptoms.
+It can be difficult to tell whether it is working, as when symptoms of ADHD start to ease, it is often not obvious.

 The following are signs that medication for attention deficit hyperactivity disorder (ADHD) is effective.
 A person may notice themselves: